 Peripheral vascular disease is the manifestation of a far more serious problem: atherosclerosis, a disease in which your arteries become clogged with plaque, fatty deposits that restrict blood flow.

-"Early detection of PVD can help you not only address PVD, but also prevent heart attacks, strokes and kidney failure because you can address the underlying cause, the atherosclerosis," Jacobs adds.
+"Early detection of PVD can help you not only address PVD, but also prevent heart attacks, strokes and kidney failure because you can address the underlying cause, the atherosclerosis," Snell adds.

 PVD symptoms can be confusing.

 Many people with PVD don't have symptoms at all, and others may mistake PVD symptoms for normal aging-related aches and pains, or other conditions such as arthritis, anemia, spinal stenosis and nerve damage.